St Andrew's Church, Dublin (Church of Ireland)

 St Andrew's Church is a former parish church of the Church of Ireland that is located in St Andrew's Street, Dublin, Ireland.
 After ceasing to be a church, it housed the main Dublin tourist office of Fáilte Ireland until 2014, and later underwent redevelopment with a view to reopening as a food hall.

 Vanessa (Esther Vanhomrigh), former pupil of Dean Swift, is buried at this church.

+Close to the St Andrew's Church, in Suffolk Street, there is the statue of Molly Malone; Molly Malone was a semi historical, semi-legendary figure who was commemorated in the same name song ('Cockles and Mussels'), a Dublin anthem.